Curriculum

 Self-designed Study

 You may identify a separate interest or need in your medical education all together.
-In this case, you have the freedom and opportunity to pursue a self-designed study experience during your discovery learning course.
+In this case, you have the freedom and opportunity to pursue a self-designed experience during your discovery learning period.
 Working together with your mentor or a designated faculty member, you may pursue a multi-disciplinary experience in the medical or engineering field in pursuit of a creative project of your choice.

 Sponsored by the Center for Global Studies through support of the U.S. Department of Education’s Title VI NRC Program.